 Services Description Level 2021 Service Adjustments Geographic Information System (GIS) Management, analysis, visualization, and dissemination of location-based data for Rocky View County that supports effective decision-making.
 GIS is used by multiple County departments to record asset locations and capture and analyze spatial and geographic data.
 Work with departments to manage and maintain up to date GIS records.
 N/A Business Solution Development Work with departments to select, acquire, and implement IT business solutions.
-Services include project management, business analysis, software installation, and configuration and testing. required when reviewing and implementing IT solutions.
+Services include project management, business analysis, software installation, and configuration and testing.
+Work with departments are required when reviewing and implementing IT solutions.
 N/A IT Infrastructure Management of technology infrastructure that supports County departments to deliver service to residents, businesses, and other customers.
-These technologies and services include: network connectivity, Wi-Fi, internet access, backup/recovery systems, security devices/firewalls, servers, storage, email etc. Maintain the reliability of the County's IT infrastructure to support County operations.
-N/A Help Desk from 8 a.m. to 4:30 p.m. during regular work days.
-N/A Vendor Management Contracts are monitored and managed to ensure effectiveness and cost efficiency.
+These technologies and services include: network connectivity, Wi-Fi, internet access, backup/recovery systems, security devices/firewalls, servers, storage, email etc. County's IT infrastructure to support County operations.
+N/A Help Desk The help desk provides training and technical support for Rocky View County staff during their day-to-day operations.
+The help desk is the first point of contact for all requests for hardware and software solutions: desktops, laptops, tablets, phones (cellular/mobile and desk), scanners, and printers, programs and related operating system supports.
+Help Desk support is available from 8 a.m. to 4:30 p.m. during regular work days.
+N/A Vendor Management Manage agreements and relationships Contracts are monitored and managed to ensure effectiveness and cost efficiency.
 N/A

-IT Security , , County's IT security infrastructure.
-N/A Ensure emergency radio communications are fully functioning 24/7.
+IT Security County's IT security infrastructure.
+N/A Radio Communications communications network.
+Ensure emergency radio communications are fully functioning 24/7.
 N/A

+2021 PUDO

 2021 BUDGET

 Expenses Revenue

 Salaries, Wages & Benefits 2,016,600 User & Other Revenue 14,100

 Contracted & General Services 2,203,000

 Contributed to Capital 185,000

 Internal Charges 25,400

 Materials, Goods & Supplies 305,000

 Reserve Transfers 93,000

 Sub Total 4,828,000

 Administrative Cost Allocation (4,813,900)

 Total Expenses 14,100 Total Revenue 14,100

 Net Cost of Service: Allocated to Service Departments